 Here’s your chance to visit the San Diego Zoo before it officially opens.
 A handful of San Diego Zoo tours start at 8:30 a.m., a half-hour before Zoo opens to the public.
 You’ll head into keeper-only areas in small groups to learn about what goes into caring for animals and current conservation efforts.
 The other good news is that I have a discount on tickets and Inside Look Tours.

 You can also book private VIP tours for the ultimate experience which includes more animal encounters and keeper-only areas.

 2. Spend a Luxe Day at the Beach

 You don’t have to be an overnight guest of the Hotel Del Coronado to enjoy day rentals at Del Beach, located on what is widely regarded as one of the nation’s most beautiful beaches.
-The first come, first serve equipment rentals include sturdy umbrellas, towels, comfortable day beds and lounge chairs.
-Boogie boards can be rented a bit south of the beach near the hotel’s pool.
+The first-come, first-serve equipment rentals include sturdy umbrellas, towels, comfortable day beds, and lounge chairs.
+Boogie boards can be rented a bit south of the Coronado beach near the hotel’s pool.